Yard Waste Disposal Guidelines

 - No limit on yard waste if properly bundled nor canned.

-- Large amounts of loose yard waste require an "Extraordinary Service" pickup.
+- Large amounts of loose yard waste will require an "Extraordinary Service" pickup.

 - Fee will be added to your utility bill.